AXGKl/blog/docs/ll/fun/unblockme/index.md

 ```

 where -4 means we moved piece nr 4 left or up (dependend on if it is a horizontal or vertical
-piece), while +4 means right or up.
+piece), while +4 means right or down.
 In the example (which is from the above shown board 605) we
 moved piece

 - nr 4 one right